 GA LPC Requirements – Clarifying Facts and Busting Myths

 The following information is based upon 7 years on the GA Composite Board , enforcing GA LPC Requirements and processing over 7000 LPC/LAPC applications.
 I provide LPC supervision and ethics workshops for LPC SW and MFT.
-The following is also valuable info for GA LPC CPCS Supervisors.
+NOTE: important info for GA LPC CPCS Supervisors critical for board rules.